-I have taught courses on anthropology, religion, and social science at Babson College, Brandeis University, and currently at the College of the Holy Cross.
-These courses introduce students to the fundamentals of anthropological thinking and provide a breadth of exposure to multicultural expressions of religious, political, legal, economic, medical, and social life.
+I have taught courses on anthropology, writing, and social science at Babson College, Brandeis University, the College of the Holy Cross, and Harvard University.
+These courses introduce students to the fundamentals of anthropological thinking and provide a breadth of exposure to multicultural expressions of religious, political, legal, economic, linguistic, and social life.
 Here are recent versions of the syllabus for each of the courses I have taught.
 For details on individual assignments or earlier versions of these teaching documents, feel free to get in touch with me directly.

 A one-semester introduction to the main modes of cultural anthropological analysis of non-Western and Western cultures alike, such as those of Africa south of the Sahara, Southeast Asia, Melanesia, Polynesia, and the Americas.
 This course explores what it means to be human from a comparative and cross-cultural perspective, with topics including ethnographic methods, concepts of culture, symbolic communication, ecological processes, kinship, religion, gender, hierarchy, economics, medicine, political life, and transnational processes.
 The course equips students with the analytical skills to live alongside people from unfamiliar cultures with empathy and mutual understanding while developing a critical self-reflection on their own cultural backgrounds, thus “making the strange familiar and the familiar strange.”